 In this post we will show you where are the best spots to surf in California.
 If you are going to California for the first time, surfing should be part of your bucket list.

 Surfing in California is much more than a hobby.
 On August 20, 2018, surfing became the official sport of California, and each year on September 20, California celebrates California Surfing Day.
 With its 1,300 km of coastline, you will surely find your favorite spot along the way and challenge yourself in some of the biggest waves on the planet such as the well known spot of Mavericks.

 So here it is, the list of best spots to surf in California from North to South.

-If you are planning a trip to California, check out the best things to do, and the best spots on the Highway 1.
-We love Southern California!
+If you are planning a trip to California, check out the best spots on the Highway 1.
+We love Southern California!, and the

 As always, let’s start with a bit of history…

 It was in Polynesia that surfing was born in the 15th century.
 In this archipelago of the South Pacific, sliding on the waves was more than a sport and integral part of the people’s culture and tradition.
 It is even sometimes a test inflicted to get access to the throne.

 In 1778, explorer James Cook dropped anchor in Kealakekua Bay, Sandwich Islands (Hawaii).
 He then saw the natives riding the waves on long wooden planks.
 Called Papa-he-nalu, these boards are cut from a tree trunk according to a ritual.

 In the 19th century, the colonization of the Hawaiian Islands began.
 American missionaries, shocked by the quasi-nudity of the natives on their boards, forbade the practice of this sport.
 However, some rebellious people continued to slide on the waves, perpetuating the technique.